blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 - `$schema` needs to be versioned as it uniquely identifies the instance of the schema and makes it referenceable
 - Similarly, uses of `$ref` need to use versioned URLs so they can reference a specific iteration of the schema
-- Properties inside objects use _base_ URIs because otherwise _any_ version of an entity type would always be incompatible with another version of an entity type, as the keys in the underlying possible entities wouldn't match
+- Properties inside objects use _base_ URLs because otherwise _any_ version of an entity type would always be incompatible with another version of an entity type, as the keys in the underlying possible entities wouldn't match
-- The items in `links` are _versioned_ URIs because they do _not_ affect the underlying data structure of an entity.
-Furthermore the format of `links`, and the associated constraints, don't actually use `$ref` at the moment, so using a _base_ URI would link the entity type to some undetermined version of the link type.
+- The items in `links` are _versioned_ URLs because they do _not_ affect the underlying data structure of an entity.
+Furthermore the format of `links`, and the associated constraints, don't actually use `$ref` at the moment, so using a _base_ URL would link the entity type to some undetermined version of the link type.
 This could cause problems if a new version of a link type majorly changes the semantic meaning.

 # Prior art